-More than one million British families warm their homes with a wood-burning stove during the winter months.
-If you're thinking of joining them with a new stove of your own, then you'll want to be aware of changes coming in 2022 to future proof your stove.
+More than one million British families warm their homes with a wood burning stove during the winter months.
+But will environmental concerns lead to the government banning them?
+If you're thinking of investing in a stove of your own, then you'll want to be aware of changes coming in 2022.

-Open fires and wood burning stoves have risen dramatically in popularity over recent years, providing an additional form of heating for many, and for some, the sole heat source.
+Wood burning stoves have risen dramatically in popularity over recent years, providing an additional form of heating for many, and for some, the sole source of heat.

 What’s not to like about wood burning stoves?